Sharjeel1906/Sharjeel1906/README.md

 # Hi, I'm Sharjeel Ahmed 👋

-**Software Engineering Student | Backend & Flutter App Developer | Automation & Data Enthusiast**
+**Software Engineering Student | Backend & Flutter App Developer | Automation & Java Enthusiast**

 ---

 ## 🚀 About Me
-- 💻 Currently pursuing **Software Engineering (BSSE)** at **University of Karachi**
+- 💻 Currently pursuing **Bachelor’s in Software Engineering (BSSE)** from **University of Karachi**
-- 🌱 Learning **Backend Development, Flutter App Development, Automation, AI, and Data Analysis**
+- 🌱 Expanding expertise in **Backend Development, Flutter App Development, Java, Automation, and AI**
-- 👨‍💻 Passionate about building **efficient, scalable, and creative software solutions**
+- 👨‍💻 Passionate about designing and developing **scalable, maintainable, and high-performance applications**
-- 🎯 Strong problem-solving skills in **C++, Python, Java**
+- 🎯 Strong foundation in **C++, Python, and Java** with hands-on problem-solving experience
-- ⚡ Fun fact: I enjoy creating automation scripts, interactive apps, and analyzing data to solve real-world problems
+- ⚡ Fun fact: I love turning ideas into functional software — from mobile apps to backend systems and automation tools

 ---